 Privately stored research: for research outputs uploaded to your account and stored privately or in draft a license is not mandatory, as only you can access it at this stage.

-Publicly stored research: all publicly stored research outputs are stored under Creative Commons Licenses.
+Publicly stored research: all publicly stored research outputs are stored under a license.
 By making your data publicly available, you retain ownership of your research objects (as is often not the case with traditional publishing).
-All objects are licensed under CC-BY licence, except for datasets, for which the CC0 licence is more appropriate.

 Please see our Copyright and Licensing Policy for more information.